telus/tds-core/src/components/FlexGrid/Row/Row.md

-The `FlexGrid.Row` component can be optionally used for Column alignment and distribution.
+The `FlexGrid.Row` component can be used for Column alignment and distribution.

 ### Alignment